Cracko298/NISZSE/README.md

 # FaQ:
 ***Why Isn't The Save-Editor Complete?***

-- *In It's Current State, It is "finished" basic editing is supported.
-Not much advanced editing at the moment.*
+- *In It's Current State, It is "finished".
+But will have more updates, and Save-Editng Options as time goes on.*

 ***Why Are The Feature Updates Going To Take So Long?***